Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-You have had a heart attack.
-Also known as acute myocardial infarction, or AMI, a heart attack occurs when a vessel supplying the heart with blood suddenly becomes blocked.
+You have had a heart attack (acute myocardial infarction).
+A heart attack occurs when a vessel that sends blood to your heart suddenly becomes blocked.
+This causes your heart not to work as well as it should.
 Follow these guidelines for home care and lifestyle changes.

 Remember that recovery after a heart attack takes time.
-Plan to rest for at least 4-8 weeks while you recover.
-Then return to normal activity when your doctor says it’s okay.
+Plan to rest for at least 4 to 8 weeks while you recover.
+Then return to normal activity when your doctor says it’s OK.

 Tell your doctor if you are feeling depressed.
-Feelings of sadness are common after a heart attack, but it is important that you speak to someone if you are feeling overwhelmed by these feelings.
+Feelings of sadness are common after a heart attack.
+But it is important to speak to someone or seek counseling if you are feeling overwhelmed by these feelings.

 Learn to take your own blood pressure and pulse.
 Keep a record of your results.
 Ask your doctor when you should seek emergency medical attention.
 He or she will tell you which blood pressure reading is dangerous.

 Your heart attack might have been caused by cardiovascular disease.
 Your healthcare provider will work with you to make changes to your lifestyle.
 This will help the heart disease from getting worse.
 These changes will most likely be a combination of diet and exercise.

 Your healthcare provider will tell you what changes you need to make to your diet.
 You may need to see a registered dietitian for help with these diet changes.
 These changes may include:

 Cutting back on how much fat and cholesterol you eat